-The MANR pCore includes a 5-frame circular buffer to facilitate integration with the Xilinx LogiCORE VDMA.
-This circular buffer supports "genlocking" with the VDMA to manage input and output frames in a complete system.
+The MANR pCore includes a 5-frame circular buffer controller to facilitate integration with the Xilinx LogiCORE VFBC.
+This arrangement supports "genlocking" with the VFBC to manage input and output frames in a complete system.
+This circular buffer supports "genlocking" with the VFBC to manage input and output frames in a complete system.

-The circular buffer consists of five separate address registers (Current Frame 0-4) and a frame buffer pointer.
+This buffer controller consists of five separate address registers (Current Frame 0-4) and a frame buffer pointer.
 The MANR pCore automatically rotates through these buffers.